What is IeHelper.exe?

-IeHelper.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if IeHelper.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+IeHelper.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if IeHelper.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 IeHelper.exe file information

-Description: IeHelper.exe is located in a subfolder of "C:\Program Files".
+Description: IeHelper.exe is not essential for Windows and will often cause problems.
+IeHelper.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 7/XP are 429,944 bytes (50% of all occurrences), 252,536 bytes or 426,872 bytes.